ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 6. Click **Add Subscription**.

     1. Enter the name of the database on the remote copy in the **Database** field.

     2. Enter the IP address or fully qualified domain name of the remote copy in the **Host** field.

-    3. Enter the name of a database user able to access the database in the **Username** field.
+    1. Enter the name of a database user able to access the database in the **Username** field.

-    4. Enter the password of the database user in the **Password** field.
+    2. Enter the password of the database user in the **Password**field.

-    5. Enter the port by which the database is accessed in the **Port** field.
+    3. Enter the port by which the database is accessed in the **Port**field.

-    6. In **Actions**, click **Accept**.
-You can also **Update** your subscription if required, or click the menu on the right in order to **Validate** or **Discard**.
+    4. In **Actions**, click **Accept**.
+You can also **Update** yousubscription if required, or click the menu on the right in order to **Validate** or **Discard**.

 7. Click **Save**.

 **Note:**

 Once you configure a {{ site.data.product.title_short }} instance to act as a global copy, and one or more other instances to act as remote copies: \* centralized administration is automatically enabled after the initial data sync is complete. \* you will see the type of region you are logging into (global or remote) on the {{ site.data.product.title_short }} user interface login screen.

 Database replication and centralized administration are now enabled on your instances.
 To open virtual machines of a remote region from the global region and perform required operations:

-1. Browse to menu: **Compute < Infrastructure < Virtual Machines**, then click **VMs & Templates** and select a virtual machine in the global region.
+1. Browse to menu: **Compute > Infrastructure > Virtual Machines**, then click **VMs & Templates** and select a virtual machine in the global region.

 2. In the **Multi Region** table on the summary screen, click **Connect to VM in its Region** to perform required operations in a new browser tab.

 ##### Resetting Database Replication

-You can reset the replication relationship between the global copy and remote copies by temporarily removing and re-enabling the subscription from the global copy.
+You can reset the replication relationship between the global copy and remote copies by temporarilyremoving and re-enabling the subscription from the global copy.

-1. Browse to **Settings** > **Application Settings**.
+1. Browse to **Settings > Application Settings**.

 2. Click the **Settings** accordion.